chegermiller/elwha-dgs/PointCountPy/README.md

 8. After everything is done, the output excel file should be filled in

 # Next steps / Improvements
-- Resized window is hard coded.
-1000x750.
-Could scale it depending on computer
 - Handling Errors
 - 5) Collect metadata about date image was taken to put into the excel file
 - 7a) have the ability to draw outside image boundries (in case rock is on edge)